godwinopara/Trivia-app/backend/README.md

 ## Acknowledgements

-The awesome team at Udacity and all of the students, soon to be full stack extraordinaires!
+The awesome team at Udacity and ALX and all the students of udacity fullstack nanodegree!